aslamshaw/Leetcode-Database-Hard/569. Median Employee Salary/README.md

 ## Problem Description

-The Employee table holds all employees.
-The table has three columns: Employee Id, Company Name, and Salary.
+The `Employee` table contains information about employees from various companies.
+The table has three columns: `Id`, `Company`, and `Salary`.

-Your task is to find the median salary for each company.
-Return the median salary for each company, rounded to the nearest integer.
+Your task is to determine the median salary for each company.
+For each company, return the median salary rounded to the nearest integer.
+The median salary is the middle salary when the list of salaries for a company is sorted.
+If there is an even number of salaries, the median is the average of the two middle values, rounded to the nearest integer.

 ### Tables: